A beautiful and passionate story carries the reader from the days of the witch trials to present-day Berlin.

 Number of pages: c.
 280 pp.

-Rights sold: Denmark, Jensen & Dalgaard; France, Bleau et Jaune (optioned)
+Rights sold: Denmark, Jensen & Dalgaard; France, Bleu et Jaune (optioned); Hungary, Polar

 Maria, born in the age of witch trials, has been fascinated by insects since childhood.
 She begins to draw the metamorphic life cycles of them, as did her historical model, the German naturalist Maria Sibylla Merian (1647–1717).